Fixed Dental Prothesis (Dentures)

 - dental crowns from lithium disilicate (E.MAX).

-Each of the prosthetic materials has its properties, but the ultimate goal of Imperial Dent prosthesis is to guarantee the maximum comfort for the patient.
+Each of the prosthetic materials has its properties, but the ultimate goal of Imperial Dent dentures is to guarantee the maximum comfort for the patient.

 Metal-ceramic dental crowns are widely applied in dentistry.
 The metal-ceramic crown and the metal-ceramic bridge have a supporting metal skeleton over which several layers of ceramics are applied.
 Between the mechanical skeleton and the ceramic layer, oxides form, which contributes to the chemical strengthening of the bond between the two materials (more durable than the metal-composite or metal-acrylate combination).

 Generally, the alloys used are specially designed for prostheses.
 Thus, simple metal alloys, titanium alloys, gold alloys can be used.
-Dental ceramics are also special, one of the main requirements for it is to have a wide range of colors to choose the most suitable shade for each patient.
+Dental ceramics are also special, one of the main requirements for it is to have a wide range of colors to choose the most suitable shade for each patient and their requirement of dental aesthetics.
 In addition, ceramics must be really durable.
 The thickness of the ceramic layer depends on the application area, varying between 1.5-2 mm.

 Zirconium oxide dental crowns are relatively recent in stomatology.
 Due to the exceptional resistance (both mechanical and high-pressure) it can be used even in the construction of nuclear reactors.
 Obviously, zirconium has become the toughest metal used in dentistry.